-Two of the most common mistakes when you shoot a photo in a hurry are the crooked horizon and an imperfect shot, often too wide, for fear of cutting off a part of the subject.
+Gimp is a faithful companion when it comes to straightening a crooked photo or changing the framing of a picture.
+Two of the most common mistakes when you shoot a photo in a hurry are the crooked horizon and an imperfect framing, often too wide, for fear of cutting off a part of the subject.
 In the following example we can see, on the left, the photograph as it was taken, on the right we see the same image after intervening with Gimp to straighten and crop the photo.
 In this tutorial we will explain what are all the steps to follow to get the same result in minutes with Gimp.

 Straighten a photo with Gimp

 We return from the sea, and we find out that in the photo of the friends, taken at the kiosk on the beach, thanks to the two beers drunk in company, the horizon is completely wrong and we have to fix it.
 Or we are photographing a parade of musical bands and a beautiful trio passes in front of us, however, the shot is completely wrong, as in our example image.